sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 02-03-2018

+- https://www.wired.com/story/github-ddos-memcached/ A 1.3Tbs DDoS hit GitHub on wednesday, the largest yet recorded; using memcached amplification.

 # 01-03-2018

 - https://www.youtube.com/watch?v=k9rwU8G1Oi0 A quick talk about typed actors, enough to get it.
 Actors are becoming "Behavior" following a protocol.
 The root ActorSystem also has get behavior now.